 Taking part in clinical trials: how patients can make a difference

-If you are interested in taking part in a research study you could ask your GP or Consultant to consider any trials or other well-designed studies that you may be suitable for (eligible).
-Or you could visit the UK Clinical Trials Gateway for information about clinical trials running in the UK.
+If you are interested in taking part in a research study, you could ask your GP or Consultant to consider any trials or other well-designed studies that you may be suitable for (eligible).
+Or you could visit the NIHR Be Part of Research for information about clinical trials running in the UK.
 You can enter your postcode and find out information about studies close to where you live.
-In the majority of research studies that take place in the Addenbrooke’s Clinical Research Centre (ACRC), the participants are selected for the study by the researchers, if they are eligible.Click here to find out more about other research studies